Azathothas/Stars/README.md

 - [probot/probot](https://github.com/probot/probot) – 🤖 A framework for building GitHub Apps to automate and improve your workflow
 - [projectdiscovery/interactsh-web](https://github.com/projectdiscovery/interactsh-web) – Web dashboard for Interactsh client
 - [refined-github/refined-github](https://github.com/refined-github/refined-github) – :octocat: Browser extension that simplifies the GitHub interface and adds useful features
+- [rehanvdm/tailscale-lambda-proxy](https://github.com/rehanvdm/tailscale-lambda-proxy) – A CDK construct that creates an AWS Lambda Function acting as a transparent proxy to your Tailscale network.
 - [rejetto/hfs](https://github.com/rejetto/hfs) – HFS is a web file server to run on your computer.
 Share folders or even a single file thanks to the virtual file system.
 - [richartkeil/notion-guardian](https://github.com/richartkeil/notion-guardian) – 🛡✍️ Keeps your Notion workspace safe and version controlled at all times.
 - [rrweb-io/rrweb](https://github.com/rrweb-io/rrweb) – record and replay the web